Trade Gold Trading

 For 10% gold trading margin for 10:1 gold trading leverage it means

-1:10 gold leverage option means a trader can borrow $10 dollars from their broker for each $1 dollar in their account:
+A 1:10 gold leverage option signifies a trader's capacity to borrow ten US dollars from their brokerage for every single dollar held in their account:

 Hence, what's the percentage of the $1 dollar in a trader's account compared to the $10 dollars borrowed from their online broker? it's 10%